cerner/terra-ui/src/terra-dev-site/contributing/GitWorkflow.b.contributing.md

 If you've forked the repo and are submitting a PR back to the upstream repo, Heroku PR builds will not be triggered automatically when opening a PR.
 Reach out to one of the maintainers to trigger the Heroku PR deployment for your PR from a fork.

+## Adding The Pull Request To The Project Board

+We use [GitHub project boards](https://help.github.com/articles/about-project-boards/) to track what work is actively being developed.
+If you are on the [terra team](https://github.com/orgs/cerner/teams/terra), you can add PRs to the project board by clicking on the "Projects" section in the right sidebar, then clicking on the "Organizations" tab, and then clicking on "Terra".
+This will add a card for the PR to awaiting triage section of the [terra project board](https://github.com/orgs/cerner/projects/1).
+From here, [terra team](https://github.com/orgs/cerner/teams/terra) members should manage their PR card on the board and update as they work on the issue.

 ## Merging The Pull Request

 Once everything is good on the PR, an individual from the [terra team](https://github.com/orgs/cerner/teams/terra) will merge your change in!